octabytes/blog/content/posts/superset/using-superset-for-real-time-data-analytics/index.md

 ---
-draft: true
+draft: false
 title: "Using Superset for Real-Time Data Analytics"
-date: "2024-03-04"
+date: "2024-11-20"
-description: "In this guide, we will walk you through setting up real-time analytics by integrating Apache Superset with ClickHouse, a database suited for analytical queries.
-This blog will cover each step, from deploying the necessary components to configuring Superset for optimal performance.

-Deploying ClickHouse and Superset

-The first step in setting"
-tags: []
+description: "This guide covers the integration of Apache Superset with ClickHouse to set up real-time analytics.
+It includes deploying both tools on OctaByte, configuring Superset for optimal performance, creating datasets, and visualizations such as time series charts and dashboards.
+Additionally, it explains how to optimize performance with caching and clustering."
+tags: [Apache Superset, ClickHouse, real-time analytics, OctaByte, SQLAlchemy, time series charts, data visualization, dashboards, caching, clustering, business intelligence, data analysis]
 categories: [Business Intelligence]
 cover:
   image: images/cover.png
   caption: "Using Superset for Real-Time Data Analytics"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-In this guide, we will walk you through setting up real\-time analytics by integrating [Apache Superset](https://octabyte.io/open-source/superset?ref=blog.octabyte.io) with [ClickHouse](https://octabyte.io/open-source/clickhouse?ref=blog.octabyte.io), a database suited for analytical queries.
+In this guide, we will walk you through setting up real\-time analytics by integrating [Apache Superset](https://octabyte.io/applications/business-intelligence/superset) with [ClickHouse](https://octabyte.io/databases/relational-databases/clickhouse), a database suited for analytical queries.
 This blog will cover each step, from deploying the necessary components to configuring Superset for optimal performance.

 ## Deploying ClickHouse and Superset